 If you’re looking to figure out how to start a nonprofit organization, that likely means you’re passionate about a particular cause, or maybe you’re looking for a sustainable way to help a particular community.
 And that’s great!

 There are tools and templates out there that can help you through this process on your own.

 You may want to look into legal help if it’s available to you, but if not, that’s okay!
 You can do it yourself.
 It’s important to know what information and resources you’ll need to start your nonprofit.

-By no means are we attorneys and this is not a comprehensive list, but we are going to go step by step to help guide you in what to do before and during the nonprofit formation process.
+We are not attorneys and this is not a comprehensive list, but we are some steps on what to do before and during the nonprofit formation process.